IBM/SalesEnablement-PowerVS-L3/docs/Part 1/01 Introduction.md

     - Look for a new notification with the subject: **Action required: You are invited to join an account in IBM Cloud**.
     - Click on the notification and then click the **Join now** link.

     If you do not see a notification or an e-mail, try deleting the existing reservation in ITZ and try creating a new one.
-If that doesn't work, open a support ticket in the #itz-techzone-support Slack channel.
+If that doesn't work, open a support ticket in the <a href="https://ibm-technology-sales.slack.com/archives/C0124J683GW" target="_blank">#itz-techzone-support</a> Slack channel.
 Include the reservation ID and summarize the problem in your message.